 Michelle.
 It's justified when she's working for the government all along and Niko doesn't punish her.
 Well, the bright side is after introducing to her boss, she dosen't show up again.

 FrancisFUCKINGMcReary.
-Many people killed him instead of Derrick in his last mission despite the fact that he offers a much better reward of money and the ability to remove wanted levels over Derrick rewarding you with nothing at all.
+Many people killed him instead of Derrick in his last mission despite the fact that he offers money and the ability to remove wanted levels over Derrick rewarding you with nothing at all.
+Though it's not a great loss considering you can also get a better version of the same ability from Kiki (one of the women Niko can meet online and date) as you get unlimited use of it (unlike with Francis, whose ability can only be used three times).

 Scrappy Mechanic: The friendship system.
 On paper, it was a good idea to help immerse the player into the game by allowing the player to hang out with the characters outside of missions, kind of like how they would in real life.
 In practice, it is best described with the following words: "HEY NIKO, IT'S ROMAN!
 LET'S GO BOWLING!"
 Having friends call you every few hours and interrupt your gameplay to hang out proved to be more annoying than immersive, especially later on as your list of friends started to build up to as high as six (and that's not counting the optional girlfriends).
 Rockstar North must have realized how annoying this system was too, downplaying it in Episodes from Liberty City.
 Friends still call to arrange activities, but not as often.
 Also, perks (access to a gun van and vehicle delivery) are unlocked from the start in EFLC instead of earned through repeated outings to raise the friend's like statistic.